norton-archive/lets/README.md

 </p>
 </li>
 </ul>
+<p><em>Development and testing of LETS is done solely on Mac OS X.  Feedback
+and/or bug reports on other operating systems is welcome.</em></p>
 <p><em>This repository is experimental in nature - use at your own risk and
 please contribute if you find LETS useful.</em></p>